 You see, I also had a perfect TSH of 1.6 to 1.8 even when my body was completely shutting down.
 This is due to reason #2, see below.

-Reason #2: T3 hormone is king.
+Reason #2: T3 Hormone is King.

 T3, also known as triiodothyronine, is the hormone that our body cells have receptors for.
-This means that for you to have beautiful hair, healthy nails, optimal gut health, sharp mind and good mood, you need a sufficient amount of the T3 hormone, not T4.
+This means that for you to have beautiful hair, healthy nails, optimal gut health, a sharp mind and good mood, you need a sufficient amount of the T3 hormone, not T4.

 Interestingly, the T3 hormone is produced from T4 by a metabolic conversion that happens in the gut and the liver.
 Can you see now how you could have a sufficient T4 hormone but if your T3 is low, you will still be feeling like a zombie?